 Puglia Cuisine

-Located on the heel of Italy’s boot, Puglia has the longest coastline of any Italian region.
+Puglia has the longest coastline of any Italian region, located on the heel of Italy’s boot.
 Italian dishes here are based widely on the abundance of seafood available and staples like bread, pasta, and seasonal produce.
 Puglia is a top producer of extra virgin olive oil and is home to burrata and Stracciatella, two Italian cheeses famous worldwide.
-Orecchiette is Puglia’s most renowned pasta that’s often enjoyed with turnip tops, broccoli rabe, or small meatballs and tomato sauce.
+Orecchiette is Puglia’s most renowned pasta, often enjoyed with turnip tops, broccoli rabe, or small meatballs and tomato sauce.

 Carciofo Spinoso di Sardegna